 Teens who are interested in using our fitness facilities can purchase a Student Fit membership and will have access to the following:

-• Age 13-14 – Use the Wellness Center after an orientation with our staff.
+• Age 13-14 – Use the Wellness Center after a student fit certification with our staff.

-• Age 15-17 – Use the Wellness Center and Training Center and take fitness classes after a student fit certification with our staff.
+• Age 15-17 – Use the Wellness Center, Training Center, and take fitness classes after a student fit certification with our staff.